 We tend to spot quite easily those who approach their work in a structured manner.
 They’re the colleagues that are planful, detail-oriented, and rule-conscious.
 They are likely to access project plans and checklists and may not be comfortable when conversations turn to the bigger picture and throwing out the rulebook.

-But how can we measure objectively this characteristic?
+But how can we objectively measure this characteristic?

+As you reshape your workforce, it's important to have a balance of those who can envision the big picture with those who can put structure and a plan in place to get there.
 Structure is one of the areas measured in our ADEPT-15® personality questionnaire and forms part of the Task Style (together with Drive).
 The Task Style is one of six broad workstyles.